 Born on June 2, 1987, Sonakshi Sinha, Shatrughan Sinha and Poonam Sinha's daughter, graduated in fashion design and started her career as a costume designer, designing the costumes for films such as Mera Dil Leke Dekho in 2005.
 Talking about her first job and the first salary, Sonakshi Sinha had said, "I was volunteering at Lakmé Fashion Week and I used to be ushering people.
 I used to be seeing their passes and showing them to their seats.
 That was my first job and for 5 days of LFW, I earned 3000 rupees and I thought like 'Wow!
 Nice'."

 In pic: Poonam Sinha, Shatrughan Sinha with their kids Luv, Kush and Sonakshi

 Sonakshi Sinha loves singing.
 She says, "It's something I used to do since I was a child as well, like download these songs, download the lyrics, get them printed, record my voice and put it on CDs and tapes and all that.
 I used to really enjoy doing that.
 And the acting is something, I never wanted to act but when it happened to me, I was more than thankful."
-Sonakshi Sinha has sung songs like - Aaj Mood Ishqholic Hai and Tevar's 'Let's Celebrate'
+Sonakshi Sinha has sung songs like - Aaj Mood Ishqholic Hai and Tevar's Let's Celebrate.

-In pic: Lil Sonakshi with Shraddha Kapoor
+In pic: A young Sonakshi with a young Shraddha Kapoor.

 Having started her career in 2010 with Dabangg opposite Salman Khan, Sonakshi Sinha has not only evolved as an actress but also changed her image from a quintessential Hindi film heroine to that of a progressive, contemporary Indian woman with films like Akira, Noor and Ittefaq.